Ageshks/AI-finder/README.md

 Overview:
 AI Camera Radar is a Flutter-based mobile application that tracks a user's real-time location and notifies them when they are near an AI-powered camera.
 The app continuously monitors GPS coordinates and fetches data from an external API to detect nearby AI cameras.

+##currently it is the backend code frontend code will upload soon

 Key Features:
 ✅ Real-Time Location Tracking – Uses GPS to track user movement.
 ✅ AI Camera Detection – Calls an API to check for nearby AI cameras.